How Much Will You Receive from Public Programs in Retirement?

 The Québec Pension Plan

-The amount of your retirement pension is calculated on the basis of the employment earnings on which you have contributed since 1966, the year in which the Québec Pension Plan (QPP) came into effect, or since your 18th birthday.
+The amount of your retirement pension is calculated on the basis of the employment earnings on which you have contributed between the month during which you turned 18 and the end of the first of the following months:

-Each year, your employment earnings are recorded under your name in the Record of Contributors of the QPP, up to the additional maximum pensionable earnings ($73 200 in 2024).
-The amount of your pension corresponds to 33.33% of the average recorded earnings.
+Each year, your employment earnings are recorded under your name in the Record of Contributors of the QPP, up to the additional maximum pensionable earnings ($81 200 in 2025).

 The normal age to receive your retirement pension under the QPP is 65.
 If you apply for your pension at that age, you will receive 100% of the expected amounts each month.
 If you apply for your pension after age 65, you will receive a higher pension for life.
 It will increase by 0.7% for each month that has passed since you turned 65, up to a maximum of 58.8% when you turn 70.
 You can apply for your pension after you turn 72, but the amount stops increasing after that age.